 What is a Trigger Point Injection?

-Trigger point injections are the most common procedures we perform for pain in children and young adults.
+Trigger point injections are the most common procedures for pain in children and young adults.

 What is a trigger point injection?

-A trigger point is a “knot” in a tight band of muscle that can be very painful and limit the motion of muscle in which it is found.
+A trigger point is a “knot” in a tight band of muscle that can be very painful and limit the motion of the muscle where it is found.
 Trigger point injection is an injection of medication into a tight bundle of muscles called trigger points.
-The physician is able to find these painful muscles during an exam.
+The doctor is able to find these painful muscles during an exam.

 In some cases, muscle tightness continues and does not respond to usual treatments such as ice / heat, physical therapy or muscle relaxants.
-To help relax the muscle, we inject either a local anesthetic (numbing medicine) or a combination of a local anesthetic medication and a steroid medication.
+To help relax the muscle, it is injected with either a local anesthetic (numbing medicine) or a combination of a local anesthetic medication and a steroid medication.

-- The procedure is usually done in the office.
+- The procedure is usually done in the doctor's office.

-- The physician locates the trigger points with the help of the patient.
+- The doctor finds the trigger points with the help of the patient.

-- The skin over the injections site will be cleaned with chlorhexidine or alcohol, and a small needle will be inserted into the trigger points.
+- The skin over the injection site will be cleaned with chlorhexidine or alcohol, and a small needle will be inserted into the trigger point.

-- We usually inject up to four trigger points in a session.
-We will perform up to 10, but they can be painful, so we limit the number for comfort.
+- Up to four trigger points are usually treated in a session.
+Sometimes more are done, but since they can be painful, the number may be limited for comfort.

-It is very important that you tell the physician when the needle contacts the painful area, as this is where they will inject the medicine.
+It is very important for the patient to tell the doctor when the needle contacts the painful area, as this is where they will inject the medicine.
 The discomfort will be very temporary.

 What are the complications of a trigger point injection?